-Before we bottle our sparkling ciders we rack the cider off the lees (pump it off the dead yeast and other solids that have dropped down to the bottom of the tank) and filter the cider.
+Before we bottle our sparkling ciders we rack the cider off the lees (pump it off the dead yeast and other solids that have dropped down to the bottom of the tank) and mature it in the cold barn until we are ready to create our blends.
+Blending is more of an art than a science, and our blends are created out of an attempt to find synergy and achieve a vision for a particular cider (autumn’s Gold is conceived as being dry and tannic, for example) Prior to the initial bottling, we filter the blends.
 Filtration must be a long and involved unit in wine school but none of us studied wine-making in college.
 For me, filtration has been a trial and error learning experience — mostly error.
 But now after many plugged filters and thousands of dollars in new filtration equipment I think we’ve got it.
 That’s key because when you bottle you need to know that no — that is zero — spoilage bacteria or stray live yeast cells are going into the cider bottle.
 Now, prior to bottling, we DE filter, plate and frame filter and finally, sterile filter.

 Bottling in the cidery is usually a chilly affair but prior to bottling we sterilize the hoses, membrane filter and bottler with a continuous feed of hot water.
 The steam from the hot water makes the cidery look surreal.

 Like press day, there is something exciting about bottling day, especially when you know you are bottling a really good cider.
-Like press day, there is the sense of accomplishment – excellent juice resulting from excellent apples or excellent cider resulting from excellent apples and competent work in the cidery.
+Like press day, there is the sense of accomplishment — excellent juice resulting from excellent apples or excellent cider resulting from excellent apples and competent work in the cidery.
 And the expectation that comes from the question, “what will this juice be after fermentation or what will this cider be after the bottle fermentation?”.
 It’s also a day when we are not working individually in the orchard or in the cidery but we all come together since it takes a number of people to bottle.
-One person to wash the bottles (even though they are new), one person to dose each bottle with about a gram of encapsulated yeast, one person to fill the bottles with 750ml of wine and one person to put on a crown cap (like you find on bottled beer).
+One person to dose each bottle with about a gram of encapsulated yeast, one person to fill the bottles with 750ml of cider and one person to put on a crown cap (like you find on bottled beer).

-The bottle fermentation is the result of a dose of sugar and yeast added to each bottle.
+The bottle fermentation is the result of a “tirage” or dose of sugar and yeast added to each bottle.
 The more sugar that is added, the more carbon dioxide produced.
-We add about 9.8 grams of sugar per bottle.
+We add about 10 grams of sugar per bottle.
 By comparison, champagne uses 14 grams per bottle.
 Still, when you remove the wire hood from one of our natural corks, it will just about come out on its own.
-Some bubbly wine is the result of forced carbonation, like soda, but we think the bottle fermentation produces very nice, small bubbles that persist longer than the forced carbonation way.
+Some bubbly cider is the result of forced carbonation, like soda, but we think the bottle fermentation produces very nice, small bubbles that persist longer than the forced carbonation way.
 Of course, there is no bubbling to announce the onset of fermentation this second time around; we usually give some bottles a shake after about a week and look through the dark glass hopefully to see the little bubbles rising to form a little froth in the neck.
 You can also see the yeast dropping down through the wine each time you invert the bottle because we use encapsulated yeast.
-That is, the yeast cells are enclosed in little beads or membranes that allow the wine to pass through but capture the yeast.
-The advantage is no riddling.
+That is, the yeast cells are enclosed in little beads or membranes that allow the cider to pass through but capture the yeast.
+The advantage is no riddling and less yeasty character in the final cider.
 Loose yeast tends to stick to the sides of the bottle.
 So getting the yeast to drop to the mouth of the bottle is an involved process of inverting the bottles in stages and knocking the yeast loose in each bottle.

 The last step is disgorging or removing the yeast and adjusting the sweetness of the bubbly cider.
 Disgorging involves chilling the bottles so the carbon dioxide is absorbed into the liquid and the pressure is minimal, popping off the crown cap and spewing out the yeast with as little cider loss as possible, and topping off each bottle with a still cider.
 Disgorging takes a little bit of experience.
 I’ve found that after turning the bottles upside down to get the yeast beads to drop to the mouths of the bottles, you actually lose the least amount after tilting the bottles back up to about 60 degrees and popping off the crown cap, in one smooth motion.
 A good technique will leave only about a 15ml loss per bottle.
 Once in a while I will leave a bead or two in the bottle; you may see it when you pour the last glass.

 Now the bottles are corked, just like champagne, with a mushroom cork and wire hood.
-They are washed, labeled, and put back in the box.
+They are washed, labeled, and put in a box.
 After a year and a half, from blossom to bottle, a finished product.